 As of November 30, 2004, we had executed non-binding letters of intent to acquire additional retail propane assets for aggregate consideration of approximately \$54 million.
 It is expected that the consideration for these acquisitions would be financed through borrowings under our revolving acquisition credit facility.
-Any borrowings necessary to fund these acquisitions are not reflected in the information described under "Capitalization."
 These acquisitions are subject to the successful negotiation of definitive purchase agreements and the satisfaction of customary closing conditions.
 There can be no assurance that these acquisitions will be consummated.